rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

           volume_size: 50
 ```

-A few extra properties are needed in order to boot from volume.
+A few extra properties are needed in order to boot from volume:

 - `block_device_mapping_v2` property is used to indicate a boot from volume.
 - `device_name` is always set to `vda` when booting from volume.